Home » e-Tattling @ Work

 e-Tattling @ Work

 Have you found yourself involved in an e-tattling situation?
-E-tattling is where one coworker emails another coworker with a request.
-When that request does not receive a response fast enough, is declined, or is challenged, the e-tattling begins.
+E-tattling occurs when one coworker emails another coworker with a request.
+When that request does not receive a response fast enough, is declined, or is challenged, e-tattling begins.

 The requester follows up with a demanding, sometimes hostile, or accusatory second request.
 But that’s not all…

-The strategy is that by e-tattling, they report to management, shaming or embarrassing the individual—all to get their way.
-Little do they know that this approach backfires the majority of the time.
+The e-tattler thinks that e-tattling, informing management, shaming, or embarrassing those involved will help them get their way or create opinions with others of those they disagree with.
+Little do they know that this approach backfires most of the time.

 Adults Do Not Behave This Way

 These tactics rarely work.
-What an approach like this accomplishes is only to strain relationships even further.
+An approach like this strains relationships even further and reflects the e-tattler’s lack of maturity.

-A reply was not forthcoming, especially if this tactic is jumping the gun and the other party is unavailable, out of the office, homesick, or any other legit reason.
+Another consideration is that a reply may not be forthcoming, especially if this tactic is jumping the gun and the other party is unavailable, out of the office, homesick, or for any other legitimate reason.
+When this happens, more time is left for your commentary to marinate and sink in.

 So, how do you handle e-tattling at work?